 - Applicant.
 The applicant certifies that the information provided in the application is true, complete and consistent with institutional policies to the best of the applicant's knowledge.
 The signature of the applicant indicates acceptance of academic, professional, and scientific responsibility for the project, as well as agreement to comply with the regulations and policies of the University and sponsor.

-- Co-applicant.
-In addition to the above, the co-applicant's signature(s) indicates that he or she agrees that the Principal Applicant will administer the project on behalf of the group or team.
+- Co-applicant (where applicable).
+In addition to the above, the co-applicant's signature(s) (when required) indicates that he or she agrees that the Principal Applicant will administer the project on behalf of the group or team.
+If a McGill researcher is a co-applicant on an application/agreement led by an external organization, then they would also need to complete and sign an OSR Checklist.
+Note that only one checklist is required per application/agreement from the lead McGill applicant, or from the lead McGill co-applicant in the case of externally-led submissions).

 - Dean.
 The signature of the dean/delegate is required for non-departmentalized faculties.
 Internal policies may also require the dean's signature for certain faculties.
-This signature should appear on the application and/or OSR Checklist [.pdf].
+This signature should appear on the application and/or OSR Checklist.

 - Final signature by University Officer.
 Whether required by the sponsor or not, final signature on behalf of the University must be obtained in the Office of Sponsored Research for all projects administered by the University.